 Tooro kingdom cashes in on cultural tourism

-Three years after Fort Portal was granted city status, the Tooro region is reaping the benefits of tourism money, with a surge in the number of both local and international tourists.
-The Rwenzori Mountains, the Amabere caves, Semliki Valley, and Kibale Forest are among the sites attracting visitors.
-Additionally, traditional dances and folk songs are featured on the cultural tourism menu.
-To preserve their heritage, the Tooro Kingdom has initiated a campaign to rebuild the Royal Tombs.
+Three years after Fort Portal was granted city status, the Tooro region is cashing in on tourism money.
+There has been a surge in the numbers of both local and international tourists to the area.
+The Rwenzori Mountains, the Amabere caves, Semliki Valley and the Kibale forest are some of the sites that are drawing in visitors.
+Also on the cultural tourism menu are traditional dances and folk songs.
+To preserve the heritage, Tooro Kingdom has embarked on a campaign to rebuild the Royal Tombs.
+Patrick Kamara has just returned from Fort Portal with this report.